SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Health Conditions Related to Genetic Changes

-At least six mutations in the VLDLR gene have been found to cause VLDLR-associated cerebellar hypoplasia.
-These mutations prevent cells from producing any functional VLDL receptor protein.
+Many of the VLDLR gene variants that are associated with DES type 1 prevent cells from producing functional VLDL receptor protein.
 Without this protein, neuroblasts cannot reach the parts of the brain where they are needed.
-These problems with brain development predominantly affect the cerebellum, which is the part of the brain that coordinates movement.
-People with VLDLR-associated cerebellar hypoplasia have an unusually small and underdeveloped cerebellum, which leads to problems with balance and coordination (ataxia) and impaired speech.
-Other regions of the brain are also affected, resulting in intellectual disability and the other major features of this condition.
+These problems with brain development mainly affect the cerebellum, which is the part of the brain that coordinates movement.
+In people with DES type 1, parts of the cerebellum are unusually small and underdeveloped, which contributes to the ataxia and speech difficulties seen in people with this condition.

 More About This Health Condition